ZaninDavide/patatrac/docs.typ

 #set enum(spacing: 15pt, indent: 15pt)
 #set list(spacing: 15pt, indent: 15pt)

-= System <system>
+= Core system <system>
 The whole `patatrac` package is structured around three things:
 1. anchors,
 2. objects,
 3. renderers.
 Let's define them one by one.

+== Anchors
-*_1. Anchors_* are simply dictionaries with three entries `x`, `y` and `rot` that are meant to specify a 2D coordinate system.
+Anchors are simply dictionaries with three entries `x`, `y` and `rot` that are meant to specify a 2D coordinate system.
 The values associated with `x` and `y` are either lengths or numbers and the package assumes that this choice is unique for all the anchors used in the drawing.
 These two entries specify the origin of the local coordinate system on the canvas. `rot` on the other end always takes values of type `angle` and specifies the direction in which the local-x axis is pointing.
-Whenever `patatrac` expects the argument of a method to be an anchor it automatically calls `anchor.to-anchor` on that argument.
+Whenever `patatrac` expects the argument of a method to be an anchor it automatically calls `anchors.to-anchor` on that argument.
 This allows you, the end user, to specify anchors in many different styles:
 - `(x: ..., y: ..., rot: ...)`,
 - `(x: ..., y: ...)`,
 - `(..., ..., ...)`,
 - `(..., ...)`.
 All options where the rotation is not specified default to `0deg`.
 Moreover, objects can automatically be converted to anchors: `to-anchor` simply results in the object's active anchor.
 The local coordinate system is right-handed if the positive $z$-direction is taken to point from the screen towards our eyes.

+== Objects
-*_2. Objects_* are special functions created with a call to an object constructor.
+Objects are special functions created with a call to an object constructor.
 All object constructors ultimately reduce to a call to `object`, so that all objects behave in the same way.
 The result is a callable function, let's call it `obj`, such that:
  - `obj()` returns the active anchor,
  - `obj("anchor-name")` returns an equivalent object but with the specified anchor as active,
  - `obj("anchors")` returns the full dictionary of anchors,